Workspace ONE UEM Windows Multiuser

 User and Device certificates can be designated on a Multiuser device.
 Assigned Device Certificates are available for all users, while User Certificates are only available for the currently enrolled user.

 If a user logs in the first time to the device, the User Certificate(s) will be requested and installed for the enrollment user.
-If the user logs in to the device again, the certificate is already installed and there will be no new certificate request generated.
+If the user logs in to the device again, the certificate is already installed, and there will be no new certificate request generated.
+Certificates that have expired will be revoked and removed from the device when the user logs in next.

 Multiuser was designed to be as seamless to the end user as possible.
 To reassign the device to a new user, simply sign out of Windows and sign in with a different corporate user.